Flash Fiction Ideas: Brevity and Imagination

 Just remember: manipulations are not the method you’d use in everyday communications.
 But when it comes to becoming a popular flash fiction writer, all means are acceptable.
 Surprisingly, a majority of people give way to sadness and tears more often than to happiness and joy when they fall under the influence of art.
 You can’t help crying when a favorite pet of the main hero dies in front of him or when two people in love understand that their love is impossible because of a cruel twist of fate.
 Create a story that is full of sorrow and despair, and we guarantee that you’ll find your audience.
 Please, just don’t be too banal, and invent something new: sometimes, readers get tired of terminally ill heroes and their unlucky dogs.

 We will be upset if our flash fiction ideas were not inspirational enough to help you with your first piece of creative writing.
 However, we don’t think that it is possible, as the 10 ideas presented above have been generated by our amazing and well-educated authors.
 We strongly believe that we’ve done everything to create proper conditions for your muse to come.
+A flash fiction sample can come in handy too.
 Now, it’s all on you, soldier!

 Brilliant flash fiction topics don’t come out of nowhere.
 Discover the world around you, build connections with new people, and live a full life!
 Only strong emotions and an open mind can give you the best ideas for your writing.
 We wish you good luck and a successful path to the peak of your writing career.